Tarak (film)

-Tarak is a 2017 Indian Kannada-language Family melodrama film directed by Prakash and produced by Dushyanth.
+Tarak is a 2017 Indian Kannada-language melodrama film directed by Prakash and produced by Dushyanth.
 The film features Darshan, Sruthi Hariharan and Shanvi Srivastava in the lead roles.
 Devaraj and Sumithra feature in important supporting roles.
 The film Soundtrack and background score was composed by Arjun Janya and cinematography is by A. V. Krishna Kumar.

 The project marks the first film in the combination of Darshan with Prakash of Milana fame and Darshan's 49th film to be released.
 Upon release, film met with positive reviews with the praise towards cast performances.
 The filming began on 1 March 2017 in Bengaluru.
 Further, the shooting took place in Malaysia and for the song sequences, the team moved to Switzerland and Italy.

 Plot

 Tarak meets Meera who falls for him.
 Later he too, reciprocates it.
 But one day, she challenges him to live without her for two months – while no one should learn about them.
 If he doesn't fall for others in that time, she will rebelieve him.
 He goes back to India to meet his grandfather, also Tarakram.
 Surprisingly his family fixes his marriage with Sneha who lives with them.
 Tarak must accept this because his grandfather would die soon.
 He tells Sneha about Meera and she accepts his decision.
 They then visit Meera.
 There they see that Meera is affected with cancer and will be dying soon.
 She had challenged him so that he would not know about her disease.
 She also gets her father remarried so that after her death, he would not feel lonely.
 Tarak and Sneha get emotional at this.
 Meera dies in the arms of Tarak.
 Tarak and Sneha return to India.
 Tarak says that he cannot marry her.
 So his family plans that Tarak will act like tying the Mangalsutra and Sneha's mother would tie it.
 While tying Tarak remembers Meera's words, "More than the memories of people we have lost, happiness of people who are there with us is important".
 He feels a drop of tear fall on his hand, which is from the eyes of Sneha's mother.
 To everybody's surprise, Tarak himself ties the knot.
 Everybody is happy upon seeing this.

 The film ends with Tarak, Sneha and Meera (Tarak's daughter) visiting Meera's burial place and making a video call to the family; his grandfather is alive because of his desire to see his great-granddaughter's wedding, while the doctor who treated him died.